neefmadeit/CSN150-Cybersecurity-Projects/Final-Project.md

 - Wazuh Agent: https://documentation.wazuh.com/current/installation-guide/wazuh-agent/index.html
 - Wazuh Dashbaord: https://documentation.wazuh.com/current/installation-guide/wazuh-dashboard/index.html

 ## Steps I followed
-1. Installed Ubuntu
-2. Downloaded and installed the Wazuh server on my Ubuntu VM
+1. Installed the Ubuntu VM
+2. Update Ubuntu using the follwing command in terminal - sudo apt update && sudo apt upgrade -y
+3. Installed Wazuh using the follwing command in terminal - curl -sO https://packages.wazuh.com/4.14/wazuh-install.sh && sudo bash ./wazuh-install.sh -a
-3. Verified that the Wazuh sever is working
+4. Verified that the Wazuh sever is working
-4. Downloaded and installed the Wazuh agent on two Linux VMs
+5. Downloaded and installed the Wazuh agent on two Linux VMs
-5. Verifed that the agents are working
+6. Verifed that the agents are working

 ## Problems / Solutions